Brighton trunk murders

 The Brighton trunk murders were two murders linked to Brighton, England, in 1934.
 In each, the body of a murdered woman was placed in a trunk.
 The murders are not believed to have any connection with each other aside from how they were carried out, and the first of the two victims remains unidentified; a suspect was arrested and tried for the second murder but was found not guilty.
+Shortly before his death in the 1970s, however, he admitted his guilt.

 The murders led to Brighton being dubbed "The Queen of Slaughtering Places" (a play on "The Queen of Watering Places").